progress4apple/progress.rocks/_drafts/what-s-new-in-v0-8-1.md

 * Emojis do no longer have any text shadow.
 * "Search term" is displayed exactly like the input.
-* Improved memory handling of Today-Widget to avoid "Unable to load" messages of the Today-Widget.
+* Improved memory handling of Today-Widget to avoid "Unable to load" system errors.
 * Fixed bug that prevented disabling Notifications.
 * Added a GIPHY attribution to the push notifications